danalvrz/HelloMicroverse/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Special thanks to [@] for all of their useful help!

 ## 📝 License